 Subsidies: Long-term government subsidies such as Feed-in Tariffs, Renewable Obligation Certificates and the Renewable Heat Incentive are typically available for Sustainable Energy projects.

 Tax Efficient: Renewables are no longer eligible under the Enterprise Investment Scheme (EIS) but still qualify for Business Property Relief (BPR).

-If you would like more information about the Guinness Sustainable Infrastructure Service, please contact us at 020 7843 0470.
+If you would like more information about the Guinness Sustainable Infrastructure Service, please contact us on 020 7843 0470.

 After filling out a quick form, you shall be able to click on any of the link to download the file.